-Another of the BUT's seen here at the end of the large square in front of the city hall.
-If you stand here today your view will before very long be of one of the super tram sets of the Nottingham Express Tramway rumbling down the gradient.
+Another of the BUT'is seen here at the end of the large square in front of the City Hall.
+If you stand here today your view will, before very long, be of one of the super tram sets of the Nottingham Express Tramway rumbling down the gradient.

 09.01.1932 - 09.09.1967